 Such an Honors student will be invited by the University to the next regularly scheduled Honors Day ceremony.
 An institution-wide recognition event will take place, as well as each academic unit scheduling its own ceremony.
 Each Honors student is recognized individually on Honors Day.

-1 In other words, at the end of the third week of the Spring semester, when looking at the registered student's transcript at that time, his/her cumulative institutional GPA must be at least 3.50, while his/her cumulative overall GPA (which includes any transfer work) must also be at least 3.50 ... subject to the credit hour benchmark condition that follows.
+1 In other words, at the end of the third week of the Spring semester, when looking at the registered student's transcript at that time, their cumulative institutional GPA must be at least 3.50, while their cumulative overall GPA (which includes any transfer work) must also be at least 3.50 ... subject to the credit hour benchmark condition that follows.

 2 When looking at the student's transcript, this "SIU cumulative credit hours of coursework" refers only to the student's cumulative institutional Earned Hours of credit ... not the GPA Hours, not the Passed Hours, and not the Attempted Hours.